DylanBrass/auth0-react-springboot-example/README.md

 ![Application Settings](app_settings.png)

 2. Add the callback URL for your application (e.g., `http://localhost:3000/callback` for local development).
+   - This is the URL where Auth0 will redirect users after they have authenticated.
 3. Add the allowed logout URL for your application (e.g., `http://localhost:3000` for local development).
 4. Add the allowed web origins for your application (e.g., `http://localhost:3000` for local development).
 5. Save the changes.